 Admission of Distance Education Students:

-To protect students located outside the state of Alabama who may take distance education courses, NW-SCC has joined the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-This enables students to take distance courses with us who are located in other states, with the exception of California.
-Students located in the state of California or outside of the U.S. should contact the Distance Education Office before enrolling.
+To protect students located outside the state of Alabama who may take distance education courses, NWSCC has joined the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+This enables students to take distance courses with us who are located in other states.
+However, it is recommended that students located in other states or outside of the U.S. contact the Distance Education Department before enrolling to discuss the student's future college plans as some programs may have additional requirements.
 Students enrolling in the blended NAS100 (CNA) course must complete clinical requirements in the state of Alabama; this program prepares students to take both the written and skills examinations required by the Alabama Department of Public Health (ADPH) to be a Certified Nurse Assistant (CNA) in the state of Alabama.
 It does not prepare students for certification in states other then Alabama.